-The ongoing coronavirus pandemic (COVID-19) is an emerging situation that increases the exposure to some of the risks already identified in this section but particularly operational, mortality and credit risk.
+The coronavirus pandemic (Covid-19) is an ongoing event that increases the exposure to some of the risks already identified in this section, but particularly market, mortality, credit and operational risk.
+The pandemic has had modest impacts on these risks in the short term and is expected to in the future.

-Management have taken action to mitigate the operational risks and enable the Company to continue to conduct its business activities effectively while ensuring the safety and well-being of customers, employees and wider communities.
-Continuity plans are in operation with employees working remotely to ensure service levels to customers are maintained.
+Management are constantly monitoring the situation and continue to take actions to mitigate the operational risks and enable the Company to continue to conduct its business activities effectively while ensuring the safety and well-being of customers, employees and wider communities.

 The Company's strong capital position, combined with a high quality and well diversified investment portfolio, means that it is able to withstand the financial impacts of credit deterioration in credit markets.
-Stress and scenario testing shows we can withstand a range of events including pandemics, economic downturns and property market events.
+Stress and scenario testing shows we can withstand a range of events including pandemics and significant economic uncertainty.
 Management is also monitoring developments for any further deterioration.
 Further details are disclosed in Note 30.

 The Company is exposed to financial risk through its assets, liabilities, reinsurance assets and policyholder liabilities.
 In particular, the key financial risk is that the proceeds from assets are not sufficient to fund the obligations arising from policies as they fall due.
 The most important components of this financial risk are market risk (primarily interest rate risk and property risk), credit risk and insurance risk.
+The company is also exposed to arrange of risks from climate risk.
+Further details are disclosed below.